-Industrial maintenance is an investment that keeps facilities on track.
-When machinery breaks down, it’s more than inconvenient—it’s costly.
-On average, every hour of unplanned downtime costs a facility around $25,000, with larger organizations seeing losses beyond $500,000 per hour.
-Industrial maintenance professionals step in to save the day—reducing breakdowns, optimizing efficiency, and keeping operations at full speed.
-They’re the backbones, working behind the scenes to protect both productivity and the bottom line.
+Industrial maintenance is an investment that keeps facilities profitable and productive.
+When machinery breaks down, the costs go far beyond inconvenience.
+On average, every hour of unplanned downtime costs a facility around $25,000, with larger manufacturing operations seeing losses beyond $500,000 per hour.

 What is industrial maintenance?